-The main school Careers library provides access to a range of careers materials including video films and computer programmes including ICOULD, KUDOS, UNIFROG and other INTERNET facilities.
+In addition to the Careers and Enterprise Centre, the main school library provides access to a range of careers materials including video films and computer programmes including ICOULD, UNIFROG, CareerPilot and other INTERNET facilities.
 Pupils should make use of these in their free time.